 The direct cause of conversion disorder is usually experiencing a very stressful or traumatic event.
 The disorder can be considered the way someone copes, or as a psychological expression of the event.
 An example of this is a person who loses his voice following a situation in which he was afraid to speak.

-To be diagnosed with conversion disorder you must have at least one symptom, but you may also have many.
+To be diagnosed with conversion disorder you must have at least 1 symptom, but you may also have many.
 The appearance of symptoms is linked to the stressful event and typically occur suddenly.

 Images of internal body structures may be taken with:

-If no physical cause is detected, the patient may either be referred to a neurologist or for a psychiatric consultation.
+If no physical cause is detected, the patient may either be referred to a neurologist or a psychiatrist for a consultation.

 Psychological disorders can carry a feeling of being stigmatized.
 It is important that you do not let this prevent you from seeking treatment.

 In some cases, conversion disorder goes away on its own.
-Treatment consists of counseling and psychotherapy.
+Treatment consists of counseling and psychotherapy (especially cognitive behavioral therapy).
 It may also involve identifying and removing environmental triggers to decrease anything stimulating the conversion disorder.

 It is important to be consistent with treatment to help prevent a recurrence of the disorder.

 Conversion disorder.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/psychiatric-disorders/somatic-symptom-and-related-disorders/conversion-disorder.
 Updated November 2013.
 Accessed June 15, 2016.